prasannax1/starships/README.md

 ### Deployment

-The *Aviary* contains two squadrons of 3 *Vulture* ships each.
+The *Exodus* contains two squadrons of 3 *Vulture* ships each.
 These are contained in the lower hangars of sections 8 and 9.

-The *Vulture*s are used to escort the *Aviary* in flight through troubled space, and patrol the ship from a few AUs away when the ship drops to impulse.
+The *Vulture*s are used to escort the *Exodus* in flight through troubled space, and patrol the ship from a few AUs away when the ship drops to impulse.
 The *Vulture* is not used as a first response ship, since the massive warp core of the *Vulture* takes too long to power up from rest.

-## White Owl Class
+## Eagle Class

 ![Scout Ship](images/icp/scout.png)

 [View 3d](https://github.com/prasannax1/starships/blob/master/stl/icp/scout.stl)

-White Owl Class Light Scout
+Eagle Class Light Scout

 ### Stats

- * Length: 109m
+ * Length:94m
- * Width: 58m
+ * Width: 44m
- * Height: 11m
+ * Height: 16m
- * Decks: 3
+ * Decks: 4
  * Crew Capacity:
    * Minimum: 4
    * Typical: 30
    * Maximum: 120
- * Auxillary Craft: 2 *Bumblebee* class small shuttles
+ * Auxillary Craft: *Bumblebee* class small shuttles
  * Warp Speed:
    * Cruising: Warp 7.5
    * Maximum: Warp 9.5

 ### Description

-The *White Owl* is a bird of prey but it is also a curious bird.
+The *Eagle* is a bird of prey but it is also a curious bird.
 Accordingly this class of ships has better defences and offences than a *Magpie*, and better sensors than a *Vulture*.

-Unlike the other ships on this page, the *White Owl* is not used as a member of the *Aviary* "fleet".
-The *White Owl* is meant to carry out independent missions, and only uses the *Aviary* for its transwarp engine.
+Unlike the other ships on this page, the *Eagle* is not used as a member of the *Exodus* "fleet".
+The *Eagle* is meant to carry out independent missions, and only uses the *Exodus* for its transwarp engine.

 ### Structure

-The *White Owl* has a classic "starship" structure, with saucer shaped primary hull, secondary hull and warp nacelles.
+The *Eagle* has a classic "starship" structure, with saucer shaped primary hull, secondary hull and warp nacelles.

 Deck 1 contains various labs, dormitories, sickbay and messhall.
 The front of the primary hull contains the primary deflector, and an observation lounge behind it.